Read this travel blog itinerary with tips on how to see Bangkok in 3 days and plan your holiday better.

-After that, go to Wat Pho, which is only a few blocks away from The Grand Palace.
-Where Bangkok has nearly 50 Temples (termed as a ‘Wat’), Wat Pho and Wat Arun are among a few popular ones, particularly among the time-restrained tourists, due to their close proximity to the town and a historic significance.
-Wat Pho is where you’ll find the gigantic reclining Buddha, beautifully covered in gold leaf.
-It’s a remarkable 46m long and 15m high.
-Also don’t forget to wander through the courtyard of Wat Pho and admire the many stupas beautifully decorated in ceramic pottery flowers.
+Wat Pho is where you’ll find the gigantic reclining Buddha beautifully covered in gold leaf.
+It’s a remarkable 46m long and 15m high statue.
+Also, don’t forget to wander through the courtyard of Wat Pho and admire the many stupas beautifully decorated in ceramic pottery flowers.

 Once done, jump on a cross-river ferry (from No.8 Tha Tien Pier) and head to Wat Arun.
 The best part about Wat Arun is the Khmer style tower, which lets you walk up the stairs and get stellar views of the city from atop the temple.